aosabook/500lines/functionalDB/chapter.md

 These two kinds of agreements (between clauses and between *:where* and *:find* parts) are done using variables.

-A variable’s syntax is defined as a symbol that starts with *‘?’* (e.g., *?e* in the example above), also there is a special variable, which is the "don't-care" variable and is identified using *‘_’*. (underscore).
+A variable is any symbol that starts with *‘?’* (e.g., *?e* in the example above).
+The only exception to this definition is the "don't-care" variable and its symbol is *‘_’*  (underscore).
 To understand whether something is a variable or not we have our *variable?* predicate.
-This predicate was implemented as a function that accepts strings and not as a macro that accepts symbols to allow us to use it as a higher order function, and more specifically, to be sent as an argument to another function:

 ````clojure
 (defn variable?
    ([x] (variable? x true))
    ([x accept_?]
    (or (and accept_? (= x "_")) (= (first x) \?))))
 ````
-As for predicate, we said that a clause is composed of three predicates, yet, in the example above, there are parts of a clause that do not seem too predicate-ish.
-There are variables and constants, are they predicates?
-The answer for this is yes, and the database defines the following terms as predicates:
+A common usage of a predicate is when it acts as an argument to *filter* (i.e., the predicate is a higher order function).
+Since functions evaluate their arguments, it is not possible to implement the predicate as a function that receives the user entered symbol (as the evaluation of that symbol would fail).
+Instead, it is a function that receives a string (thus callers to it would need to "stringify" the symbols they wish to check).
+It may seem cleaner to implement this predicate as a macro that can receive the user entered symbol (as macros do not evaluate their arguments), however, Clojure does not allow macros to be used as a higher order functions.

+A clause in a query is composed of three predicates, the following table defines what can act as a predicate in our query language:

 <table>
   <tr>